 Put simply, it allows someone to fly a free (plus some tax/fees) on one roundtrip with a paying passenger who applies the companion certificate.

-Delta Platinum Amex cardholders (learn more) can use their companion certificate for coach/Main Cabin bookings with available fare classes.
+People with a Delta SkyMiles Platinum American Express Card (See Rates and Fees) or Delta SkyMiles Platinum Business American Express Card (See Rates and Fees) can use their companion certificate for coach/Main Cabin bookings with available fare classes.

 - Coach/Main Cabin with available fare classes